Find Affordable College Courses

 15 Yearly Graduations

 The 4th most popular school in the country for history majors who are seeking their doctor's degree is Rutgers University - New Brunswick.
 Each year, around 50,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,536 per year, while in-state graduate students, on average, pay $18,180 per year.
-For the 2020-2021 academic year, 15 doctor's degrees were handed out to history majors at Rutgers New Brunswick.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 73% were women.
+The average in-state tuition for full-time undergraduates is $13,674 per year, while in-state graduate students, on average, pay $19,824 per year.
+During the most recent year for which we have data, 15 people received their doctor's degree in history from Rutgers New Brunswick.
+About 57% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+Data shows that Rutgers New Brunswick graduates that hold this degree go on to make a median salary of $59,705.

 #4